IIT-code-path-app/project-codepath/README.md

 * [ ] Users are able to sign-out
 * [ ] Users are able stay sign-in
 * [x] Users are able to post
-* [ ] Users are able to view
 * [x] Users are able to add comment
-* [ ] Users are able to find recpies by ingredients/time/skill/name
+* [ ] Users are able to find recpies by ingredients/time/name
-* [ ] Users are able to filter by ingredients/time/skill/name
+* [x] Users are able to filter by ingredients/time/name
 * [x] Users are able to take picture of the food

 **Optional Nice-to-have Stories**